 All homeowners are potential victims of foreclosure and mortgage modification scams.
 That’s especially true if you’re in difficult financial straits.
 You may be desperate for assistance.
 Scammers know that.
 And so do governments.
 The website of the U.S. Department of the Treasury, for example, features a list of tips to help you avoid them.

-The following are some of the more common tactics foreclosure and mortgage modification scams use use to prey upon distressed homeowners.
+The following are some of the more common tactics foreclosure and mortgage modification scams use to prey upon distressed homeowners.

 You Can Lose Your Home to Foreclosure Scams

 The operators of foreclosure and mortgage modification scams may operate an official-looking business.
 They watch and wait for upcoming foreclosures.
 They may find them one at a time, or in the event of a local or national financial or housing crisis they may come in a wave.
 In either case, the scammers descend upon the frightened homeowners and present them with a golden offer.
 In exchange for a retainer of a few thousand dollars, plus perhaps an additional monthly fee, their financial services professionals can restructure or refinance your mortgage.
 After receiving the money, however, they disappear.
-Or wait an appropriate length of time before sending an official reply that your case was not winnable.
+Or they wait an appropriate length of time before sending an official reply that your case was not winnable.
 But they’ll do so in a very professional manner and say that they’re sorry.

 But not sorry enough to return the money, of course.
 Not even to stop the monthly membership payments.
 The fine print makes sure it’s all non-refundable, so you will wind up paying them every last cent.
 You lose the thousands of dollars that they scammed from you.
 Plus any monthly fee until you manage to pay it all off.
-You still lose you house because they never did anything to help you.
+You still lose your house because they never did anything to help you.
 Moreover, since you trusted them you didn’t initiate a paper trail on your own behalf with the bank or mortgage company.
 After all, you thought you contracted with professionals who were working on your behalf.
 So you’ll never know if you could have avoided all that if they had never come into your life!
 Add to that the emotional stress, legal fees, and everything else.
 It adds up to a truly serious criminal endeavor.

 Scamming the Government, the Courts and the Banks in Your Name